kineticdata/peripherals-active-directory/handlers/active_directory_user_change_attribute_v2/readme.md

-== Active Directory User Change Attribute
+# Active Directory User Change Attribute
 Finds a user in active directory by Distinguished Name, Full Name, Email Address, or User Name and changes the specified LDAP attribute.

-=== Parameters
+## Parameters
 [Error Handling]
-    How to handle error conditions in the handler: raise the error, or return error message [Search By]
+    How to handle error conditions in the handler: raise the error, or return error message.

+[Search By]
-    'Distinguished Name', 'Full Name', 'User Logon', or 'Email Address' [Search Value]
+    'Distinguished Name', 'Full Name', 'User Logon', or 'Email Address'

+[Search Value]
     The value of the Distinguished Name, Full Name, User Logon, or Email Address to search for

-==== Sample Configuration
+### Sample Configuration
-Search By::                             User Logon Search Value::                          <%=@answers['ReqFor Login ID']%>
+Search By::                             User Logon

+Search Value::                          <%=@answers['ReqFor Login ID']%>

 LDAP attribute::                        mobile

 New attribute value::                   555-555-5555

-=== Results
+## Results
-Handler Error Message::     Error message if an error was encountered and
-                            Error Handling is set to "Error Message".
+Handler Error Message::     Error message if an error was encountered and Error Handling is set to "Error Message".

-=== Detailed Description
+## Detailed Description
 This handler will use the server information and user credentials configured in the task info values to authenticate and connect to the specified Active Directory server (using LDAP) and search for the user based on the